KeyteqLabs/ezexceed-guide/src/03-site-configuration.md

 [Contact Keyteq](mailto:support@keyteq.no "Send email to support@keyteq.no") to obtain your SignKey.

-## <a name="site-configuration-push-notifications" href="#site-configuration-push-notifications"></a> Push notifications for [the eZ Exceed iOS app](https://itunes.apple.com/app/id567405821 "Exceed at iTunes App Store")
+## <a id="site-configuration-push-notifications" href="#site-configuration-push-notifications"></a> Push notifications for [the eZ Exceed iOS app](https://itunes.apple.com/app/id567405821 "Exceed at iTunes App Store")

 To be able to send Push Notifications to the users' iOS devices, you need both an ID and a SignKey.
 [Contact Keyteq](mailto:support@keyteq.no "Send email to support@keyteq.no") to obtain this info.